-Welcome to my website, I am Dr Nick Young.
-I am an engineer by education with a career in teaching, training and web developing.
+Hello, my name is Nick.
+By education I am an electronic engineer with a career in teaching, training and web developing.
 In addition I also write magazine articles on computing topics as well as being a keen local historian with several books published.
-My spare time involves teaching Heartstart and Call Push Rescue (CPR, defibrillators and other first aid skills) for FREE to the local community.
+My spare time involves teaching Heartstart and Call Push Rescue (CPR, defibrillators and other first aid skills) to the local community.

 In 2013 I established Heartstart Thatcham which teaches, for free, Emergency Life Support (ELS) to members of the public.
-This is done in the form of the British Heart Foundations Heartstart and Call Push Rescue schemes and in addition to this the team also raises funds for and places defibrillators around the region.
+This is done in the form of the British Heart Foundations Heartstart and Call Push Rescue schemes.
+In addition to this the team also raises funds for and places defibrillators around the district.

-I obtained a PhD with research conducted in the Signal and Image Processing Group (SIPG) at the University of Bath.
+I obtained a PhD with research conducted in the Department of Electronic and Electrical Engineering at the University of Bath.
 My main research involved developing noise reduction and preprocessing methods for digital images and video using Mathematical Morphology.
 The research also delved into ‘Psycho-visually Lossless‘ preprocessing for digital images.
-Whilst at university, I also became a Member of the Institution of Engineering and Technology (MIET).